coq/coq/dev/ci/README.md

 The Windows jobs are enabled on Coq's repository, where pipelines for pull requests run.

+If the additional secret variable `WINDOWS_ALL_ADDONS` is set to `enabled`, an extended set of addons will be added to the Windows installer.
+This leads to a considerable runtime in CI and is disabled by default for pipelines for pull requests.

 ### GitLab and Docker

 System and opam packages are installed in a Docker image.
 The image is